Riverside Indian School

-Riverside Indian School (RIS) is a Bureau of Indian Education-operated boarding school in unincorporated Caddo County, Oklahoma, with an Anadarko address, for grades 4-12.
+Riverside Indian School (RIS) is a Bureau of Indian Education-operated boarding school in unincorporated Caddo County, Oklahoma, with an Anadarko address, for grades 4–12.
+It is operated by the Bureau of Indian Education (BIE).

 It first opened in 1871 in Anadarko, Oklahoma.
 Riverside Indian School, originally known as the Wichita-Caddo School, is one of the oldest Indigenous boarding schools in the United States.
-There are four Indian Schools still operating today; these are Riverside Indian School, Sherman Indian High School, Chemawa Indian School, and Flandreau Indian School.
+There are four off-reservation Indian boarding schools directly operated by the BIE still operating today; these are Riverside Indian School, Sherman Indian High School, Chemawa Indian School, and Flandreau Indian School.
 Today, Riverside Indian School is home to hundreds of students that range from fourth to twelfth grade.

 History

 Riverside Indian School is a Native American boarding school near Anadarko, Oklahoma.
 Riverside first opened its doors to Native American students in 1875 and is still open to Native American students today.
 Riverside Indian School is an intertribal school, meaning multiple tribes attend the school.
 This is mostly because Oklahoma is the residence of multiple tribes that were pushed to reservation land in the state.

 Students attending Riverside Indian school from 1890 to 1920 faced nondiscriminatory clashing of cultures and language barriers between students of different tribes.
-In other words, students were discriminated against in the sense that they weren’t allowed to attend schools with white students.
+In other words, students were discriminated against in the sense that they weren't allowed to attend schools with white students.
 However, there was no segregation between tribes.

 Riverside Indian School allowed students to remain together whether or not they were from the same tribe.
 Students were segregated and kept away from non-Indian students.
 This created a sense of familiarity between students.
-This could not have been accomplished in a public school setting.
 Past students reported feeling a sense of belonging at Riverside and many students wanted to attend school in order to be around other students like themselves.
 Students at Riverside were able to maintain their tribal identity through frequent familial visits.